golioth/golioth-zephyr-sdk/samples/hello/README.rst

    $ west build -b esp32 samples/hello
    $ west flash

-This is the overlay template for WiFi credentials:
+This is the overlay template for WiFi credentials (see `Sample overlay file`_ for details):

 .. code-block:: cfg